PhD Assistance

 Computer Science at Columbia University

-Press mentions, dean boyce's statement on amicus brief filed by president bollinger.
+Upcoming events, in the news, press mentions, dean boyce's statement on amicus brief filed by president bollinger.

 President Bollinger announced that Columbia University along with many other academic institutions (sixteen, including all Ivy League universities) filed an amicus brief in the U.S. District Court for the Eastern District of New York challenging the Executive Order regarding immigrants from seven designated countries and refugees.
 Among other things, the brief asserts that “safety and security concerns can be addressed in a manner that is consistent with the values America has always stood for, including the free flow of ideas and people across borders and the welcoming of immigrants to our universities.”